fawni/fwwm/readme.md

 ## why

-i saw the abbreviation of David Lynch’s movie [Twin Peaks: Fire Walk with Me](https://letterboxd.com/film/twin-peaks-fire-walk-with-me) (fw**wm**) and it reminded me of window managers so i made one. :)
+i saw the abbreviation of David Lynch’s film [Twin Peaks: Fire Walk with Me](https://letterboxd.com/film/twin-peaks-fire-walk-with-me) (fw**wm**) and it reminded me of window managers so i made one. :)